skoolkid/skoolkit/sphinx/source/commands.rst

   usage: sna2img.py [options] INPUT [OUTPUT]

   Convert a Spectrum screenshot or other graphic data into a PNG or GIF file.
-  INPUT may be a SCR file, a skool file, or a SNA, SZX or Z80 snapshot.
+  INPUT may be a binary (raw memory) file, a SCR file, a skool file, or a SNA, SZX or Z80 snapshot.

   Options:
     -b, --bfix            Parse a skool file in @bfix mode.
+    -B, --binary          Read the input as a binary (raw memory) file.
     -e MACRO, --expand MACRO
                           Expand a #FONT, #SCR, #UDG or #UDGARRAY macro.
 The '#' prefix may be omitted.